When your baby arrives checklist

 You can also speak to your doctor and ask for a mental health treatment plan to access professional mental health support.
 Find out about seeking professional help for mental health.

-If you need child care for your baby, find child care services on the StartingBlocks website.
+If you need child care for your baby, you can find child care services on the StartingBlocks website.

 Apply for Child Care Subsidy

-You may be eligible for Child Care Subsidy to help you with the cost of child care.
+You may be able to get Child Care Subsidy to help with the cost of child care.

 Get your child’s immunisation history statement

-You may need your child’s immunisation history statement to enrol them in child care.
+You may need an immunisation history statement to enrol in child care and get Child Care Subsidy.

-If you don’t have a myGov account, find out how to create one and link to Medicare.
+If you haven’t linked Medicare, find out how to link Medicare to your myGov account.

-Find out more about how to get your child’s proof of vaccinations.
+Find other ways to get proof of vaccinations.